isomorphic-software/smartclient-docs/classes/DrawItem.md

 **Flags**: RA

 ---
+## Attr: DrawItem.titleLabelPadding

+### Description
+If the [titleLabelBackground](#attr-drawitemtitlelabelbackground) is visible, how much padding should be left between the bounds of the [titleLabel](#attr-drawitemtitlelabel) and the edges of the `titleLabelBackground`?

+**Flags**: IRA

+---
 ## Attr: DrawItem.titleAutoFit

 ### Description
 Whether the [DrawItem.titleLabel](#attr-drawitemtitlelabel) should be scaled to the maximum possible size that fits inside the bounds of this item.
 Currently only [DrawRect](DrawRect.md#class-drawrect)s and [DrawPolygon](DrawPolygon.md#class-drawpolygon)s with 90 degree angles are supported.

-Note that [DrawItem.titleAutoFit](#attr-drawitemtitleautofit) isn't supported for rotated, sheared, or scaled [DrawItem](#class-drawitem)s, and that therefore the value of [TitleRotationMode](../reference_2.md#type-titlerotationmode), which relates to rotation of the item, is ignored when this property is set.
+Note that [DrawItem.titleAutoFit](#attr-drawitemtitleautofit) isn't supported for rotated, sheared, or scaled [DrawItem](#class-drawitem)s, and that therefore the value of [TitleRotationMode](../reference.md#type-titlerotationmode), which relates to rotation of the item, is ignored when this property is set.
 However, we do support having the label automatically rotate to run vertically if there's more space - see [DrawItem.titleAutoFitRotationMode](#attr-drawitemtitleautofitrotationmode).

 ### See Also